RyuuXS/Reforestation/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## I used to work for an origami company but they folded.